Bootstragram/zealit/README.md

     foo.bar = false // throws a TypeError
     ```

  - `ignore` &lt;Array> Properties to ignore, no exception will be thrown for these properties as they keep behaving like vanilla JavaScript properties.
-Applies to all _zealed_ objects, even those was instancied before the update of `zealit.option.ignore`
+Applies to all _zealed_ objects, even those was instancied before an update of `zealit.option.ignore`
     ```javascript
     const foo = zealit({ bar: true }) foo.baz // throws a ReferenceError